Uiowa-Applied-Topology/tanglenomicon_core_libraries/source/gen-rational/unit-description.md

 ### Public Structures

-#### Rational Generator Config Structure
+#### Rational Generator Configuration Structure

-The config structure contains the data needed for generating twist vectors up to a given crossing number.
+The configuration structure contains the data needed for generating twist vectors up to a given crossing number.
 This includes:

 - An integer representation of the target crossing number.
 - A notation structure for a twist vector.